EXPLAINER-Shot in the dark: Early COVID-19 vaccine efficacy explained

 By John Miller

+ZURICH, Nov 16 (Reuters) - Moderna Inc MRNA.O delivered the latest good news from COVID-19 vaccine developers, saying its experimental vaccine is 94.5% effective in preventing the disease based on interim data from a late-stage trial.

-ZURICH, Nov 12 (Reuters) - This week has seen a flurry of good news from COVID-19 vaccine developers, with Pfizer Inc. PFE.N and BioNTech SE 22UAy.DE trumpeting early data indicating their mRNA candidate is more than 90% effective.
+Pfizer Inc. PFE.N and BioNTech SE 22UAy.DE on Nov.
+9 trumpeted early data indicating their mRNA candidate is more than 90% effective.

-A Russian project came out a day later, touting 92% efficacy for the Sputnik V candidate, named after the Soviet-era satellite, based on a smaller data set.
+A Russian project then touted 92% efficacy for the Sputnik V candidate, named after the Soviet-era satellite, based on a smaller data set.

 HOW DO MANUFACTURERS ARRIVE AT EFFICACY NUMBERS?